cvxpy/cvxpy/CONTRIBUTING.md

 Please make sure that your change doesn't cause any of the unit tests to fail.

-`nosetests` supresses stdout by default.
+`nosetests` suppresses stdout by default.
 To see stdout, pass the `-s` flag to `nosetests`.

 ## Benchmarks